Dad has been gone for two months now. I am not coping well.

 Thus far, there is a small gain that has stemmed from the unexpected loss.
 I learn at a relatively young age (25) to make time to do the things that are important to me.

 Like this: I’m sitting in a Motorcycle Safety Foundation class.
-Since the days of that Honda ATC, I’ve wanted to learn how to ride.
+Since the days of that Honda ATC, I’ve wanted to get my license and put a halt to my, errrm, unlicensed motorcycle activities.
 So here I am.

 The instructor is discussing how to handle adverse conditions.
 Heavy traffic, poorly paved roads, rain soaked streets, and what he deems as the most perilous… gusting high winds.

 I pay close attention, but I do not truly understand.

 Holy shit do I understand now.